lordchewy/GambitCapstone/README.md

 ### Endpoints

-since this api will only render cards,only a get request would be necessary, perhaps adding a post to make a scoreboard.
+since this api will only render cards only a get request would be necessary, perhaps adding a post to make a scoreboard.

 ### Auth